1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

 And then Albus has to return to his teaching duties.
 In the interim between this point and the summer break, the information that Albus Dumbledore is agitating for a retrial for Morfin Gaunt, of all people, is printed in the Prophet, although probably on a back page.
 It is more of a curiosity than a bit of relevant news.

 • • • •

 To Tom Riddle, however, any article that mentions Morfin Gaunt serves as a strong suggestion that he needs to get out of Dodge.
-He turned 21 at the end of 1948, and his contract, if any, with Burke will be up in June.
+He turned 21 at the end of 1947, and his contract, if any, with Burke will be up in June.
 Upon the whole, he’s found the association profitable in terms of information, training, and contacts, but he never did intend to spend his whole life as a shopkeeper.
 And he already knows who last had Slytherin’s locket.
-Now it’s time to get it back.
+Now is a good time to get it back.

 He starts cultivating Hepzibah Smith.
 When we saw him pay her a visit in Hokey’s memory, he claimed to have come with a negotiation from B&B to purchase back one of her previous acquisitions, at this point there is no way of telling whether this was his own idea or whether he was able to nudge Burke into sending him, but the connection is going to serve his own purposes rather than Burke’s.